Exploring 20 unique mint varieties

 peppermint plant

-Peppermint is a hybrid of spearmint and watermint, with a stronger, more intense flavour.
+Peppermint is a hybrid of Spearmint and Watermint, with a stronger, more intense flavour.
 It contains higher levels of menthol, which gives it a powerful cooling sensation.
 It also has distinctive dark green leaves with purplish stems.

 Taste: Strong menthol with a slight bitter sweetness